-There is consensus that the development of population-based payment with provider accountability for TCOC is a promising approach for delivering higher quality and more cost-effective care.
+Frameworks such as the one developed by the Health Care Payment Learning & Action Network (HCP-LAN) provide one approach for distinguishing between population-based TCOC models and other forms of health care payment.
+The HCP-LAN APM Framework, presented in Exhibit 1 below, shows a progression of payment approaches away from traditional FFS (Category 1) and toward population-based models with provider accountability for TCOC (Category 4).
 However, while many experts reference the development of population-based TCOC models that can transform health care delivery and payment, there is not a widely accepted definition of the characteristics of these models or recognition of a single approach to achieving these aims.

 Increased Emphasis on Developing Models with Accountability for Quality and Cost.
-The Center for Medicare and Medicaid Innovation (CMMI) has set the goal of having every Medicare fee-for-service (FFS) beneficiary with Parts A and B in a care relationship with accountability for quality and TCOC by 2030.5 Additional priorities identified by CMMI include increasing provider capacity to participate in these models, ; increasing coordination between providers that are responsible for accountable care relationships and specialty providers that are accountable for delivering high-cost episodic and/or complex care; improving patient experience through more person-centered, integrated care; improving quality and outcomes; better aligning provider and beneficiary incentives to increase use of high-value services; improving affordability; increasing access to accountable, value-based care for underserved beneficiaries; and increasing the level alignment across payers on value-based care initiatives.
+The Center for Medicare and Medicaid Innovation (CMMI) has set the goal of having every Medicare fee-for-service (FFS) beneficiary with Parts A and B in a care relationship with accountability for quality and TCOC by 2030.6 Additional priorities identified by CMMI include increasing provider capacity to participate in these models; increasing coordination between providers that are responsible for accountable care relationships and specialty providers that are accountable for delivering high-cost episodic and/or complex care; improving patient experience through more person-centered, integrated care; improving quality and outcomes; better aligning provider and beneficiary incentives to increase use of high-value services; improving affordability; increasing access to accountable, value-based care for underserved beneficiaries; and increasing the level alignment across payers on value-based care initiatives.